ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 ### Customer Portal self-registration

-If you are using Ibexa Experience or Ibexa Commerce, you can now run data migration required by the Customer Portal applications feature to finish the update process:
+If you're using Ibexa Experience or Ibexa Commerce, you can now run data migration required by the Customer Portal applications feature to finish the update process:

 ```bash